 Chicken Pesto Pasta Bake

-Chicken Pesto Pasta Bake combines all the comforting flavors of a baked pasta dish with flavorful pesto, pan seared chicken, and a basil Panko topping.
+Chicken Pesto Pasta Bake combines all the comforting flavors of a baked pasta dish with flavorful pesto, pan seared chicken, and browned Mozzarella cheese.
 A delicious weeknight family dinner!

 - Prep Time: 15 minutes